snake-fan/KnowAct/docs/UserSimulator.md

 Grounding confidence may be recorded for simulator debugging, but it must not be exposed to the **Tested Agent** or used as a scoring signal.
 Low confidence may lead the simulator to ask for clarification and should be reflected in hidden debug trace.

+Grounding identifies no-grounding, multiple-question, label-seeking, and integrated-question conditions, but it does not decide the final response mode.
+The **Simulator Answer Policy** decides how the simulator should respond to those grounded conditions.

 ## Turn Boundary

 A turn may contain one ordinary **Diagnostic Question** or one **Integrated Diagnostic Question**.